suman31122000/growthx/readme.md

     export { validateUserRegistration, validateUserLogin, validateAssignmentUpload, validateAssignmentStatusUpdate };
 ```

+### Password Encryption with bcrypt

+Passwords are securely stored in the database using `bcrypt` to protect sensitive user information.
+Two essential methods from `bcrypt` are utilized:

+- **`hash`**:
-apart from this i have used bcrypt to encrypt the password before saving it on database
+  Used to hash the password before storing it in the database.
+This ensures that even if the database is compromised, the passwords remain secure.

-here we are using 2 bcrypt method (hash,compare)
-hash:for hashing the code
-compare;to verify the password
+- **`compare`**:
+  Compares a plain-text password with the hashed password stored in the database during login.
+This validates the user's credentials without exposing the actual password.